TeamDock/password-cli/CONTRIBUTING.md

  * Create a branch to commit your feature or fix: `git checkout -b my-branch`
  * Make sure to use `yarn` to install all dependencies

+You can test the cli using: `yarn run <args>`

 ## When you're done, make your Pull Request!
  * Commit the changes: `yarn commit`
  * Push your branch to your fork: `git push origin my-branch`
- * Go to Pull Requests from the root repository and create a [Pull Request](https://github.com/pedrinfx/password-cli/pulls) with your commit(s)
+ * Go to Pull Requests from the root repository and create a [Pull Request](https://github.com/TeamDock/password-cli/pulls) with your commit(s)